River of Words Poetry and Art Contest

 Competition Details

-Introduction: River of Words Poetry and Art Contest is a free, international youth poetry and art contest — the largest in the world inspires children ages 5 to 19 to translate their observations into creative expression.
+Introduction: River of Words Poetry and Art Contest is a free, international youth poetry and art contest — the largest in the world inspires students ages 5 to 19 to translate their observations into creative expression.
 River of Words® (ROW) is a program of The Center for Environmental Literacy and a part of the Kalmanovitz School of Education, at Saint Mary’s College of California.

 Competition Rules: Poems should not exceed 32 lines or 3 minutes (signed), and poems must be in English and Spanish.
 Participants may submit up to 5 entries for poetry and 5 for art (total of 10 entries).